 Direct sourcing involves managing and controlling the design and production of goods in-house, rather than relying on agents to facilitate the process.
+It allows us to have much closer relationships with our factory suppliers, Designed by New Zealanders, for New Zealanders: The Warehouse Group has invested in design capability over the past 18 months as part of our move to a direct sourcing model.
+The majority of our privatelabel products are designed by New Zealand designers at our office in Northcote, Auckland.

-It allows us to have much closer relationships with our factory suppliers, ensuring our ethical sourcing practices are met and our products exactly match our quality and design specifications.
+ensuring our ethical sourcing practices are met and our products exactly match our quality and design specifications.